History & Staff

 Thomas earned his BS degree from Delta State University and his Masters Degree in business Administration from the University of Mississippi.
 He joined the United family in October, 2001 and is a licensed Funeral Director.
 He and his wife, Betty, have two children, Mark and Stephanie and 3 grandchildren.

 Nicky joined United in 2004.
-He is the son of Pearl Owen and the late Ralph Owen.
+He is the son of the late Pearl and Ralph Owen.
 He is a graduate of Victory Christian Academy in New Albany.

 Caleb M. Chandler